What do I need to know before retiring in Georgia Rep?

 - What are medical services in Georgia like?

-- What are typical rents in Georgia?
+- What are emergency services like in Georgia?

 What do I need to know before retiring in Georgia Rep?